 2022

-Guest hosts the popular visual arts podcast, Art World: The Whitehot Magazine of Contemporary Art, available on Apple Podcasts and Spotify.
+Guest hosted the popular visual arts podcast, Art World: The Whitehot Magazine of Contemporary Art, available on Apple Podcasts and Spotify.

 As Radio Host